 Please see the programme specification document for further details on this course.Programme specification document (PDF)

 Excellent facilities and learning resources.

 Teaching is via a combination of lectures, interactive workshops, practical laboratory and dispensary sessions, small-group tutorials, seminars and professional placements.
-You will be expected to do additional research around lecture subjects in your own time using our Learning Resource Centre and virtual learning environment, Blackboard.
+You will be expected to do additional research around lecture subjects in your own time using our Learning Resource Centre and virtual learning environment, Canvas.
 As the course progresses, practical work accounts for an increasingly large proportion of your study time, and in the final masters-level year you will work on an independent research project.

 Expert tuition and support.